 Strong chamomile tea makes a good mouthwash that relieves mouth ulcers and canker sores.
 It even helps control periodontal diseases.
 Inhaling the steam from a hot cup of chamomile tea not only calms the nerves, but can sooth hay fever, bronchitis, and asthma.
 Used with witch hazel, it can even help eczema.
 A chamomile compress can ease sprained ankles and relieve inflamed joints.

-Chamomile essential oil is a rare treat.
 The real stuff is pale blue and expensive.
 Chamomile essential oil is used in baths, herbal lotions, massage, and aromatherapy to help treat PMS, menopausal symptoms, liver problems, cystitis, stress, insomnia, and muscle inflammation.
-The oil is used to treat skin conditions like burns, blisters, boils and acne.
+Chamomile essential oil is used to treat skin conditions like burns, blisters, boils and acne.
 It can even cure athlete's foot if used on a regular basis.